DarrenChouCN/cloud-engineer-lab/SAP-C02/Domain1.md

 - Supports custom controls; scores can be pushed to ticketing or SOAR tools via EventBridge.
 - Organisations auto-enrol new accounts, ensuring instant coverage.

+**Exam tip:**

-**Exam tip:** “Need a unified risk score across 50 accounts and multiple AWS security services?” — Enable Security Hub with CSPM in the management account.
+- “Need a unified risk score across 50 accounts and multiple AWS security services?” — Enable Security Hub with CSPM in the management account.
+- Cues such as “prioritise high-risk findings across all accounts” or “single security pane of glass” indicate Security Hub.

+Q: Management needs a console view that aggregates GuardDuty, Inspector, and Macie findings and highlights the most severe risks company-wide.
+Which AWS service meets this goal?
+A: AWS Security Hub.

 **Note:**
 Security Hub provides a unified security posture dashboard by aggregating findings across services like GuardDuty and Inspector, converting them into ASFF format, and mapping them against compliance standards such as CIS and PCI-DSS.
 It supports cross-account, cross-service visibility, automated remediation via EventBridge, and organization-wide onboarding for continuous monitoring.
 In the Security Hub ecosystem: all security findings are standardized into ASFF format, then correlated, visualized, and evaluated through CSPM rulesets.
 Together, they enable centralized, automated, and policy-aware security posture management.
+Once enabled, Security Hub auto-ingests findings through the AWS Security Finding Format, so DevOps mainly tunes filters and choses remediation playbooks rather than building a data lake from scratch.

 ### Amazon Inspector